Faisalabad International Airport: Expansion plans

-On 22 February 2015, Shujaat Azeem, aviation advisor to the Prime Minister, announced on his Twitter page that LYP would be upgraded to international standards and more international flights would soon be launched from the city.
+On 22 February 2015, Shujaat Azeem, aviation advisor to the Prime Minister, announced on his X (formerly Twitter) page that LYP would be upgraded to international standards and more international flights would soon be launched from the city.
 On 5 March 2015 Qatar Airways announced its thrice a week service linking Doha to Faisalabad.
 The service would be operated by Airbus A321/A320 aircraft.
 On 9 April 2015, the airport was inspected by Shujaat Azeem, Air Marshal (Retd) Muhammad Yousaf (Director General of Pakistan Civil Aviation Authority), Engineer Rizwan Ashraf (President of the Faisalabad Chamber of Commerce & Industries) and Rana Mohammad Afzal Khan (Member of Parliament, MNA).
 It was announced that the airport will be upgraded to meet international standards of the IATA/ICAO.
 It was disclosed by the PCAA that the airport will undergo the following work: